 It’s 4/20 and high time for cannabis-infused beauty.
-According to a recent WWD report Google searches for cannabidiol (CBD) reached an all-time high in March; the most asked question: what is CBD?
+According to a recent WWD report, Google searches for “cannabidiol” (CBD) peaked in March; one of the most frequently asked questions: “What is CBD?”

 This lack of general consumer awareness, coupled with lax regulations, leaves the door wide open for industry schemes and scams.
 So let’s get the first part out of the way:

 CBD is short for “cannabidiol,” and it’s a type of cannabinoid.